BalderHolst/sqlite-integrated/README.md

 We pass `new=True` to create a new database file.

 We can now create a table with sql.
-Note that we create a column assigned as "PRIMARY KEY".
-Every table should have one of these columns.
+Note that we create a column assigned as "PRIMARY KEY" with the `primary_key` flag.
+Every table should have one of these columns (for this package to work properly).
 It makes sure that every entry has a unique id, so that we can keep track of it.

 ```python
 db.create_table("people", [